Please confirm topic selection

 • pain

-• 25% of VCF are painful enough that patients seek medical attention
+• 25% of VCFs are painful enough that patients seek medical attention

-• pain usually localized to area of fracture
+• pain is usually localized to the area of the fracture

-• but may wrap around rib cage if dermatomal distribution
+• may wrap around rib cage in a dermatomal distribution

 • Physical exam